 2017 - Williamsburg, VA

-The fourth annual Service to Stewardship farming workshop was held at the Virginia Horse Center in Lexington, VA April 7-8, 2017.
+The fourth Service to Stewardship farming workshop was held at the Virginia Horse Center in Lexington, VA April 7-8, 2017.

 Read about the workshop in USDA's Rural Cooperatives magazine.